vikingdata/articles/databases/mysql/mysql_general.md

 gunzip -c mysqlbackup.sql | grep '^CREATE DATABASE"

 ```

+### Problems woth mysqlpump <a name=pumpproblems></a>
+* If mysqlpump gives a weird message like it aborted, use mysqldump.
+MysqlPump is still good for getting accounts.

 TODO: other checks : count events, triggers, stored procedures, no of DATABAES, no of tables